ApatheticDELL/QuantumENDEC/README.md

 After you're done configuring, make sure you save your changes by pressing "Save" on the bottom of the page.

-The web interface has the ability to load the current configuration when you access the page, except for the discord webhook color (you're going to need to keep setting the discord webhook color every time you make a change.)
+The web interface has the ability to load the current configuration when you access the page.

 You can run QuantumENDEC with arguments, run it with "-h" for more info.

-NOTE!!
-In the audio folder, the attention tones are static!
-Try not to remove/change it.
-(Unless you know what you're doing) You can add pre.wav and/or post.wav in the Audio folder.
-(Or do it in the web interface (Home tab, there is the button to manage lead in/out audio))

 Everything should work on its own!